 Even the information you have about your workforce is protected by state and federal laws.

-A ‘compliance first’ approach covers a broad range of critical considerations to keep a business compliant.
+A ‘compliance first’ mindset covers a broad range of critical considerations to keep a business compliant.
 However, if you do not know where to begin, start with a business tool audit.
 A few internal tools to audit for compliance are:

 - Voice services like VoIP